Diversity and inclusion policy

 • developing training programmes to meet employees' needs, learning styles and ability

-• offering training programmes on diversity and inclusion
+• offering mandatory training on diversity and inclusion

 • encouraging anyone who feels they have been subject to discrimination to raise their concerns so we can apply corrective measures